pvnovarese/javatest/README.md

 Simple demo for Anchore Enterprise, including both Jenkins and GitHub workflow examples.

-Sample of problems in this image:
+Partial list of problems in this image:

 1. xmrig cryptominer installed at `/xmrig/xmrig`
 2. simulated AWS access key in `/aws_access`